Suicide & Self Harm Training

 Close up of a person making an injection while sitting at the table

-Our Online Substance Misuse Course enables attendees to gain an understanding of what is entailed within substance misuse, how to aid an individual as well as how these substances can damage the human body.
+Our Substance Misuse course enables attendees to gain an understanding of what is entailed within substance misuse, how to aid an individual as well as how these substances can damage the human body.

 Understanding Self Harm Online